 As most experienced Labrador owners know, not all puppies are greedy.
 And studies have shown that puppies in general eat more when they are fed in a group with other puppies

-Many puppies go off their food for the first few days that that they spends in their new home.
+Your puppy might go off their food for the first few days they spend at home.
 They eat a few bits of kibble then refuse any more.
 The puppy may eat from your hand but not their bowl.
 If your puppy won’t eat at all for more than four hours, then call your vet for advice.
 Call sooner if the pup is listless or showing any signs of being unwell.

 Otherwise, a somewhat reduced appetite, to begin with, is probably nothing to worry about.
 Just mention it to your vet when you take the pup for his first check up, or in the next day or two.